 Do you need help with your Medicare plan or long-term care insurance?
 If so, the Virginia Insurance Counseling and Assistance Program (VICAP) program can assist you with free, unbiased, confidential counseling to compare insurance plan options.
 Individual counseling assistance is available through the VICAP.

-The Farm Market Fresh for Seniors and WIC Program is a federal nutrition program offered in certain areas of the Commonwealth where benefit checks are provided to individuals to purchase locally grown produce from farmers certified by the Virginia Department of Agriculture and Consumer Services.
+The Farm Market Fresh for Older Adults and WIC Program is a federal nutrition program offered in certain areas of the Commonwealth where benefit checks are provided to individuals to purchase locally grown produce from farmers certified by the Virginia Department of Agriculture and Consumer Services.

 Guardianship serves society's most vulnerable individuals who need assistance in making decisions about their health, lives, and finances and who may be at risk of abuse, neglect and exploitation.